anotherlusitano/roger/README.md

 3. Put it in your `$PATH` and have fun :)

 > [!WARNING]
-> This project just works for Arch based distributions!
+> Installing packages from a theme only works for Arch based distributions.

 ## Usage
 ```